 I want to make it possible for you to buy.
 You can pay outright.
 You can also choose to pay over time in monthly check or credit card installments.
 When purchasing by installment payments I send you a running account of the remaining balance each month.
 The piece remains at my studio until paid for in full.
 Installment payments, once made, are non-refundable.
 Installment payments can only be used towards the purchase of the original piece chosen, and not towards the purchase of another piece.

 Sometimes I am willing to “trade up”.
-Here you can trade a smaller piece back in exchange for a larger piece.
-When I do trade up I take something off the trade back value of the smaller piece (usually 20%) to pay for the extra work involved to resell the first piece.
-The smaller piece should be at least a quarter of the value of the larger piece you want to trade it against.
-I don’t trade up with commissions.
+Here you can trade a smaller or less expensive piece back in exchange for a larger or more expensive piece.
+When I do trade up I take something off the trade back value of the smaller piece (ranging between 10 and 25%) to pay for the extra work involved to resell the first piece, relist it on the internet, negotiate the details of the trade up, etc. I don’t "trade up" with commissions.

 I hope to match each piece of my artwork to the right buyer.
 Many people look for a long time before they buy.
 When a piece that you particularly wanted sells to someone else, let this regret inform you the next time you see a piece of my artwork that you like.